tziegler-tud/unisan-server/README.md

 ### Purpose
 Extension of the publicly available website [unisan-dresden.de](https://www.unisan-dresden.de) with backbone api and frontend for a sophisticated web-based management application.
+Specific aims will be determinded along the way - let's see where this is going.

 Planned features include a user management, event mangement, an eLearning area and CMS for the public website.
-#### Current state (02.02.2020):
+#### Current state (03.08.2022):
+- user management and event management implemented with most features
+- new planned feature: resource and inventory management
-- working on user management
+- working on dashboard

 #### Planned:
+- user management (implemented)
-- calendar and event management
+- calendar and event management (implemented)
-- web-based CMS for public website
+- web-based CMS for public website (de-continued)
-- eLearning area providing course materials and information
+- eLearning area providing course materials and information (planned)
-- user documentation
+- user documentation (will be ready for release, whenever that may be)

 ### Tech

 #### Dependencies

-Our project uses [LESS](http://lesscss.org/) to generate css files.
+Our project uses [SASS](https://sass-lang.com/) and webpack.

 ##### Backend
 NodeJS version: 8.10.0\
 ES2017

-npm modules:
-- passport.js 0.4.0
-- pug 2.0.0
-- check package.json for furtherer dependencies
+check package.json for npm dependencies

 ##### Frontend